meranti-web3/meranti/src/blog/2023-09-22-tezos-sbt-part1.md

 We've covered the 3 standard entrypoints.
 As mentioned before, minting and burning tokens is specific to each FA2 implementation; those entrypoints are not standardized in FA2.

 The last topic we haven't covered yet that still needs to be standardized is token metadata.
-Each token can store a unique set of properties and FA2 requires a standard implementation for the ecosystem and other Smart Contracts to be able to consume them.
+Each token can store a unique set of properties and FA2 requires a standard implementation for the ecosystem and other smart contracts to be able to consume them.

 This is a pretty big topic on its own and is worth a separate tutorial, so we'll cover it in part 2.